 “By serving each other we serve the whole, something greater than ourselves, we don’t need to keep score.
 It is natural in community to be of service to each other.”1, 2

 I had to take time to recover.
 It was humbling to realize I was experiencing what my patients go through, and that I needed to be someone else’s patient!
-Part of my healing came from excellent doctors and therapists, another Ortho-Bionomist, another functional neurology massage therapist.
-Part came from people who prayed for me.
-And from a determination to get well.
+Part of my healing came from excellent doctors and therapists.
+And part came from colleagues: another Ortho-Bionomist, another functional neurology massage therapist.
+A major part came from people who prayed for me.
+And the rest came from a determination to get well.
 But I wasn’t all healed yet.
 I had more to learn.

 Rosi the Research Geek

 Fortunately, one early doctor suggested I keep logs.
-I’m a research geek, so I kept detailed logs of seizures and other peculiar symptoms, because I was baffled by what was going on.
+I’m a research geek, so I kept detailed logs of seizures and other peculiar symptoms.
+I was baffled by what was going on.
+And I wanted to figure out what made my symptoms worse, and what I could do to make them better.
 By October, fifty printed pages of logs finally led my primary doctor to a diagnosis.
 She said there was nothing medically they could do.
-My regular chiropractor confirmed the diagnosis and kept logs of her observations.
+My regular chiropractor confirmed the diagnosis.

-I had never heard of the condition before, vasovagal syncope, but knew how to look it up.
 Thank goodness for the internet, where patients share strategies to cope with medically baffling conditions!
-I learned it had a neurological basis, and can be from vagus nerve injury triggered by an auto accident.
+I learned it had a neurological basis, and can be from vagus nerve injury.

-I know neuro stuff!
+I knew where to go for neuro stuff!
 So, I started seeing a chiropractic functional neurologist.
 Then a neurologically oriented physical therapist.
 Two to three months later, I had learned to gain control over some of the most troubling symptoms.
-I soon taught the same strategies to a new client who also was diagnosed with vasovagal and told there was nothing the docs could do for him!
-(Edit another year later–those practitioners were able to treat my vagus nerve to start it working again normally.
-Call me and I will refer you to them.)
+I soon taught the same strategies to a new client who had been diagnosed with the same condition.
+I referred him to the practitioners that were helping me for more in depth work.
+(And I would be happy to refer you.)

-I am thankful for the clients who continued to see me for the last two years.
-They reminded me I still had the capacity to serve when I was full of doubts.
+I have gained new skills for treating people with head injury.
+And have much deeper compassion for what they are going through.
+I am thankful for the clients who continued to see me when I was so full of self-doubt.
 One told me, “Rosi, you didn’t give up when your doctors told you they had no medical treatment for your condition.
 Instead, you figured out what you could do for yourself.
 You walked your talk.”

 1 Paraphrased from the friend who came after the accident.
 Similarly, 1 Peter 4:10 “Each one should use whatever gift he has received to serve others.”